Multi-solitary waves for the one-dimensional Zakharov system: Appendix

-In the following lines we define a lot of quantities.
+We prove Proposition 1 in three steps: first, we introduce, out of a hat, a suitable differential system which we prove to have a solution on a certain interval $[T_* \, , T_p]$.
+Then we show that this differential system is equivalent to the orthogonality relations we desire.
+Last, we check that $T_* = t^*$. \\ \\ \textit{(Differential system.)} In the following lines we define a lot of quantities.
 The reason for their introduction is contained in system \eqref{modulEDO} below.
 See the remark just after \eqref{modulEDO}.
 The choice made here is to write properly, prove the wellposedness of and solve the differentiel system \eqref{modulEDO}, and then to explain where this system comes from and deduce from it the orthogonality relations we seek to establish. \\ \\ Define

 Also define

 Also define

 Set